 Mansfield Rule for Legal Departments Launched to Boost Diversity in Leadership and Outside Counsel Ranks

-This new version of the Mansfield Rule, which initially launched in law firms two years ago, measures whether legal departments have affirmatively considered women, LGBTQ+, lawyers with disabilities, and racial/ethnic minority lawyers — at least 50 percent of the candidate pool — for the legal department’s top roles and for outside counsel representation.
+This new version of the Mansfield Rule, which initially launched in law firms over two years ago, measures whether legal departments have affirmatively considered women, LGBTQ+, lawyers with disabilities, and racial/ethnic minority lawyers — at least 50% of the candidate pool — for the legal department’s top roles and for outside counsel representation.

 How It Works

 To be Mansfield Certified, legal departments are asked to consider at least 50% historically underrepresented lawyers for 70% or more of the leadership roles and activities identified below.